tdalberg/tdalberg.github.io/index.md

 title: welcome
 ---

+**new:** Published a report on rater agreement in the assessments of student texts written within the framework of the national test in Swedish.
+See [writings](https://tdalberg.github.io/writings/) or [fulltext](https://www.natprov.nordiska.uu.se/digitalAssets/557/c_557840-l_3-k_sviu36fulltext.pdf) (in Swedish).

 ![alt text](https://tdalberg.github.io/files/small_FotografJN6.jpg)

 This is the place where Tobias Dalberg shares information about his work.
 He currently spends his time: